PlayForm/Inline/README.md

 ## Getting started

-Critters should now automatically inline the critical CSS of your HTML files.
+Critters will now automatically inline the critical CSS of your HTML files.

 You can override any of the default options from the configuration of: